LIONS MOTTO: "WE SERVE"

 DATE: 1st & 3rd Monday of the Month @ 6:30pm

-**DUE TO COVID19 WE HAVE BEEN MEETING VIA ZOOM.
-IF YOU ARE INTERESTED IN JOINING OUR MEETING PLEASE CLICK ON OUR "CONTACT US" PAGE" AND SEND US A REQUEST.
+**DUE TO COVID19 ARE MEETING VARY BETWEEN IN PERSON AND ZOOM.
+IF YOU ARE INTERESTED IN JOINING OUR MEETING PLEASE CLICK ON OUR "CONTACT US" PAGE" TO INQUIRE ABOUT ATTENDING A MEETING.
 PLEASE ALLOW 2-3 DAYS FOR A RESPONSE.

 The Sleeping Lady Lions club was formed in 1992.
 Many of the charter members were members of the former Eagle River Lioness club.